Applying to Grad School

 - Whom should I ask?
 The best quality letters come from faculty with whom you have done research.
-If a graduate student or post-doc is primarily supervising your research or internship, this is not necessarily a problem.
+If a graduate student or post-doc is primarily supervising your research or internship, this is not a problem.
 Faculty will often sign or co-sign letters written by a trusted graduate student.
-Furthermore, if you have participated heavily in lab meetings and had some meetings with the professor directly, he or she will often write the letter him/herself (with consultation from the graduate student who may have even more extensive contact).
-If it looks like you will primarily be working with a graduate student, see if you can arrange to meet the professor once or twice a month, possibly together with the graduate student, to discuss the project.
+Furthermore, if you have participated in lab meetings and had some meetings with the professor directly, they will often write the letter themself (with consultation from the graduate student).
 Advanced seminars sometimes also provide the level of personal interaction necessary to get a good letter of recommendation (especially if you get a good grade).
 Generally, large introductory courses do not and many of these professors will not write letters for you unless you really stood out in class, came to office hours very regularly, had intense philosophical discussions with them, etc.

 NOTE: Ask your professors well in advance of the application deadlines if they are willing to write you a letter - at least 1 month and preferably 2 months in advance.
 If that person says no, you will have more time to find another person.
 If that person says yes, it is best for the faculty member if you can prepare all the recommendation materials and given them to him/her at least 1 month in advance of the first deadline.